ADBond/bga-calypso/README.md

 * ~~tooltips for calypsopile (only when full)~~
 * ~~Ditch calypso completed summaries at end of hands~~
 * something a little jazzier for updating score in player board? maybe - have a look at some other games
-* slight border round face-down cards?
+* slight border round face-down cards? (to distinguish calypsopile)
 * ~~z-index crap? (current)~~ ~~played cards go under trickpile (even empty), and calypso (even empty).
 Has that always been so?~~
   * ~~certainly not new, current dev branch (9af4f0c) already has this problem, just not noticed previously~~
   * ~~animated element belongs to destination - that's where the z-index needs to be set!~~